cloudfoundry/cf-for-k8s/.github/contributing.md

 # Contributing

-1. Ensure you are up to date with the `master` branch
+1. Ensure you are up to date with the `develop` branch
 1. Create a branch in this repo
    - If you do not have access to creating branches and believe you should, please inquire in the [#release-integration](https://cloudfoundry.slack.com/archives/C0FAEKGUQ) slack channel